There are lots of ways to spend your tax refund.

 1. Sock 10- 15% of it right into your savings account.

 Financial stress is one of the biggest factors affecting daily well-being.
-Whether you call it a “nest-egg”, “mad-money”, or a “vacation fund”; knowing that you have financial cushion can go a long way towards removing a level of daily stress.
+Whether you call it a “nest-egg”, “mad-money”, or a “vacation fund”; knowing that you have a financial cushion can go a long way towards removing a level of daily stress.

 2. Plan a dinner or potluck with some good friends and family.

-There’s nothing like connecting with friends and family over good news and a these days, a tax refund is great news. it doesn’t have to be extravagant to up your happiness level.
-Grab some friends and family and go out for a fun dinner, plan a potluck picnic or celebrate with a great drinks and desert evening.
+There’s nothing like connecting with friends and family over good news and these days, a tax refund is great news. it doesn’t have to be extravagant to up your happiness level.
+Grab some friends and family and go out for a fun dinner, plan a potluck picnic or celebrate with a drinks & desert evening.
 The point is to allow yourself to play and celebrate with others.
 This will up your oxytocin levels and you’ll feel the benefits for a longer time than if you just went out and bought something new.

 Gathering with friends increases well-being.

-3. Pay-off or pay down whatever debt is driving you the craziest.
+3. Pay off or pay down whatever debt is driving you the craziest.

 Hint- that’s usually the one with the highest interest rate.
-Lowering your debt lowers one of the stressors in your life and that my friends, makes you happier right away. it also leads to an increased sense of accomplishment and ability to support ourselves and that leads to longer term resilience and positivity.
+Lowering your debt lowers one of the stressors in your life and that my friends, makes you happier right away. it also leads to an increased sense of accomplishment and ability to support ourselves and that leads to longer-term resilience and positivity.